get-convex/workflow/README.md

 and actions into long-lived workflows, and the system will always fully execute a workflow to completion.

-This component is currently in beta and may have some rough edges.
 Open a [GitHub issue](https://github.com/get-convex/workflow/issues) with any feedback or bugs you find.

 ## Installation